pymc-labs/CausalPy/README.md

 |--|--|
 | ![](img/synthetic_control_skl.svg) | ![](img/synthetic_control_pymc.svg) |

+> We plot the data (treated and untreated units), pre-treatment model fits, and counterfactual predictions (top panels).
+The Frequentist analysis shows the causal impact in the blue shaded region, but this is not shown in the Bayesian analysis to avoid a cluttered chart.
+Instead, the Bayesian analysis shows shaded Bayesian credible regions of the model fits.
+The figures also show the causal impact (middle) and cumulative causal impact from the time of treatment (bottom).

 ### Interrupted time series
 This is appropriate when you have a single treated unit, and therefore a single time series, and do _not_ have a set of untreated units.